-The Tunxis Community College Foundation is proud to announce we are accepting scholarship applications for 2017/2018.
+The Tunxis Community College Foundation has completed accepting scholarship applications for 2017/2018.

 Our two page pdf application & essay (on the second page) are required for scholarship consideration and are due by 11:59pm 9/21/2017 via email to email@example.com.
 Our Tunxis Library, CCSU Library and public libraries throughout the State are available to students who may not have laptops or at-home computer access.
 Please download the 2 page scholarship application, complete it, save it often and email both pages for consideration.
 Students under 18 years of age require a parent/guardian’s signature on the scholarship application.